 Nipple stimulation activates a part of the brain called the genital sensory cortex, which is the same area activated by vaginal, clitoral and cervical stimulation.
 This creates a direct connection between the nipples and the genitals, which assists some women in having an orgasm through nipple stimulation alone.

 Rib Cage to Hips

-Move your finger tips, or lips, with enough pressure to avoid tickling, from the bottom of the rib cage to the hips and you will reflexively causes the pelvic-floor muscles to contract which increases arousal.
+Move your fingertips, or lips, with enough pressure to avoid tickling, from the bottom of the rib cage to the hips and you will reflexively cause the pelvic-floor muscles to contract which increases arousal.
 The pelvic floor is key to a strong orgasm, so when you can get the attention of her pelvic floor, you are on the right track.